mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 This guide outlines the processes and workflows for requesting, updating, managing, and maintaining documentation for Mattermost-managed and community-managed apps, plugins, and integrations.
 This includes the branching strategy for the Gitbook repos, how to set up a new Gitbook, and the process for aligning documentation with releases.

-Integrations comprise Mattermost-managed plugins and community-managed integrations.

-- Mattermost-managed integrations are maintained by Mattermost staff and the documentation is written and maintained by the Mattermost Technical Writer.
-- Community-managed integrations are maintained by their creator, which includes documentation maintenance.

 Mattermost integrations documentation currently spans:

 - docs.mattermost.com: Outline of how integrations work with Mattermost and a list of integrations available.
-- Apps Marketplace: Content for specific apps, which is hosted in developers.mattermost.com.
 - Gitbook: Configuration and User documentation for plugins, as well as developer content.
 - developers.mattermost.com: Introduction to the contribution process, contribution workflow, testing and validation information.

+Mattermost-managed integrations are maintained by Mattermost staff and the documentation is written and maintained by the Integrations team.
+Community-managed integrations are maintained by their creator, which includes documentation maintenance.

 ## Apps documentation workflow

-The Apps Framework and Marketplace documentation lives [here](https://github.com/mattermost/mattermost-developer-documentation/tree/master/site/content/integrate/apps).
+The Apps Framework and Marketplace documentation lives [here](https://developers.mattermost.com/integrate/apps/).
 When submitting documentation updates and new documentation for apps, there are two options available:

 1. Submit the content with your PR in the [plugin-apps](https://github.com/mattermost/mattermost-plugin-apps) repo.
 Add the ``Docs/Needed`` label to the PR and ping @justinegeffen.
 The content will then be added to the docs, and the ``Docs/Done`` label added to your PR.

 2. Alternatively, you're welcome (and encouraged) to submit the docs PR yourself, [here](https://github.com/mattermost/mattermost-developer-documentation/tree/master/site/content/integrate/apps), then add a ``Docs/Needed`` label and tag @justinegeffen.

 For both options, please ensure that doc updates are either provided by you or requested ahead of merge so there's time to review the content.
-At least two days' notice is ideal.
+At least four days' notice is ideal.
 The goal is to ensure that docs and releases are always in sync.

 ## Plugin documentation workflow